JamesBingo/face/README.md

 ```

-Installation using virtualenv (recommended), change into the `face` directory:
+Installation using virtualenv (recommended), change into the `face` directory, only supports `Python2`:

 ```
 virtualenv ENV